nfriend/NodeChat/README.md

 WebChat
 ========

-A simple project I'm using to familiarize myself with a few new (to me) technologies: Node.js, AngularJS, LESS, and Grunt.
+A simple project I'm using to familiarize myself with a few new (to me) technologies: Node.js, AngularJS, LESS, Grunt, and Bower.